 After three years in Wisconsin, Leland moved to California, where his brothers had already found success as merchants.
 Stanford joined them in 1852 and built a profitable business selling mining equipment in northern California.
 Jane joined her husband several years later.

-When his term ended in 1863, Stanford declined to run for governor again, choosing instead to become president of the Central Pacific, a post he held until his death.
-He also served as president of the Southern Pacific, and he owned many of the construction companies that built the railroad.
-Later in the century, as public pressure mounted for government regulation of such monopolies, Stanford’s political connections in California continued to support his railroad business interests.
+When his term ended in 1863, Stanford declined to run for governor again, choosing instead to become president of the Central Pacific Railroad, a post he held until his death.
+He also served as president of the Southern Pacific Railroad (which was acquired by the CPRR), and he owned many of the construction companies that built the railroad.
+Later in the century, even as public pressure mounted for government regulation of such monopolies, Stanford’s political connections in California continued to support his railroad business interests.

 Jane Lathrop Stanford Middle School was named for her in 1985.

-Photo: Leland Stanford Sr, Jane Stanford and Leland Stanford Jr. 1891
+Photo: Leland Stanford Sr., Jane Stanford and Leland Stanford Jr. in 1891.
+Courtesy of the Palo Alto Historical Association/Guy Miller Archives.